 Google is the heavy-hitter in the world of search engines.
 Yet, Bing and other search engines also have a significant amount of users, giving them influence on how people see and feel about your online image.

 Bing has processes similar to Google for requesting outright information removal.
-The steps are as follows:
+The removal process steps are as follows:

 - Visit Bing.com and complete a simple search.

 - Select “Help,” which is located in the bar at the bottom of the screen.